woodcock3/lcc11-emails/src/emails/Acknowledgements.md

 I hope this email template resource is helpful.

 The original email template is built by [Stephanie Eckles](https://11ty.rocks/#email-generator) which I updated the npm packages and adapted for [Leeds City Council](https://www.leeds.gov.uk/) usage.
+For more information about this html email template please contact Paul in the register office.